it all began...

 UFP’s foray into music production was the promotion of the mercifully short-lived Calypso/Comedy/Reggae outfit, Fidel’s Marching Marimba Band and Diaper Service, one of the five most popular Calypso/Comedy/Reggae bands in southern Westchester County, NY in the mid-nineteen seventies.
 The band’s two most well-received songs, “Coconut Joe” and “Darwin and His Beagle” were greeted with at least three “woo woo’s” by discerning audiences at each performance.
 A second band, The New Rotics, suffered a bitter break up before their first rehearsal and split into two other bands, Cybernetic Junction and The Fabulous Dumbheads, neither of which played nary a note.

-Join us for a diversion with live music that promises to move, entertain, and amuse.
+Join us for a play that promises to amuse, entertain, and move.
 Or not.